bledsoef/spotify-rex-revolutionuc/README.md

 - Database: MySQL
 - Spotify API

-## Built by Finn, Steven, Ali and Daize from Berea College
+## Built by Finn, Steven, Ali, and Daize from Berea College